Above photo by: https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en

 They also have all types of rides and entertainment that include choirs, orchestras, and even storytellers.
 They have organ concerts in the many churches throughout the city as well.
 Other beautiful attractions to see at this market is the Nativity scene, the Christmas pyramid, the Children’s eco-bakery, and the glowing Cathedral steps.
 Surrounded by buildings of the historic old town, the Domplatz Square provides a magical atmosphere at Christmas time and is an ideal place for the annual Christmas Fair.
 Look at the photograph below, see what I mean?

-What to snack on in Erfurt, Germany: mulled and spiced wine, baked apples, gingerbread, the “Stollen” – a special Christmas cake from the region – and a famous Thuringian grilled sausage!
+What to snack on in Erfurt, Germany: mulled and spiced wine, baked apples, gingerbread, the “Stollen” – a special Christmas cake from the region, here they have a delicious kind of Stollen, the Schittchen – and a famous Thuringian grilled sausage!

 Erfurt Christmas Market is the most popular and well-liked